cthompson0/castles-and-creatures-game/README.md

 # Castles and Creatures

-## Getting Started
+### Getting Started

 ### Prerequisites

 The game runs and builds itself with a supplied JSON file containing a series of castles, rooms, monsters and treasures.
-The supplied JSON file will need to be an array of castles adhering to the following format:
+The supplied JSON file will need to be an array of hashes containing castle data adhering to the following format:

 ```
       "name": "Old Timey Medieval Castle",